Jobs

 Position Reports to: Chief Executive Officer

-The Development Manager will work to support the mission, vision and priority goals of Congenital Hyperinsulinism International (CHI) by honing, implementing, and stewarding the organization’s fundraising initiatives to secure funding for the organization’s work.
+The Development Manager will work to fulfill the mission, vision, and priority goals of Congenital Hyperinsulinism International (CHI) by honing, implementing, and stewarding the organization’s fundraising initiatives to secure funding for the organization’s work.

 The position is a full-time or regular part-time position requiring a suitable home office equipped with proper equipment and technology for virtual work and online meetings.
 The position also involves some travel to domestic and international locations for meetings and conferences to meet with senior staff as well as travel to meet current and prospective donors.